zhaohaidao/3FS/docs/design_notes.md

 ### Failure detection

 The cluster manager relies on heartbeats to detect fail-stop failures.
 Cluster manager declares a service failed if it does not receive heartbeats from it for a configurable interval (e.g. T seconds).
-A service stop processing requests and exits if it cannot communicate with cluster manager for T/2 seconds.
+A service stops processing requests and exits if it cannot communicate with cluster manager for T/2 seconds.
 The heartbeat can be seen as a request to \*renew a lease\* granted by the manager.

 The metadata services are stateless.
 The list of online meta services provided by cluster manager is a simple service discovery mechanism that helps clients create connections to metadata services.
 If one meta service is down, the clients may switch to any other metadata service.